Onyx

 Walks/Leash Training: Onyx loves going for walks, but sometimes needs a reminder to use his leash manners and not pull on the leash.
 He does quite well calming down when he is instructed to.
 He loves exploring the neighbourhood side by side with his canine foster sister.

 Dogs, Cats and Other Friends: Onyx is doing well with his foster sister.
 He is polite but interested in what she is doing.
+He is good at sharing his food and water dish, but does not like to share his treats.
+We think he would be happy as an only dog or with another dog in the home.

-Best Home Environment: TBD.
 Preference may be given to a home with a securely fenced yard.

 A note about secure fencing - While each dog is different in the level of security needed, we require the fence be of a height that the dog could not jump over (some of our dogs can easily scale a 5 foot fence), no gaps in fencing, gate is secure, and the bottom of the fence is also free from gaps or areas where a dog could dig out from underneath.